 This is a security measure similar to a cashpoint machine retaining your bank card if you try the wrong PIN a certain number of times (typically 3).
 Otherwise, hackers could just keep on trying different usernames and passwords until they gain access to your account - "brute force".

 Unfortunately, some of our customers also make the simple mistake of repeatedly trying the wrong username and password combination, hence resulting in their IP being blocked from accessing the server that their site is hosted on.

 Additionaly, some FTP clients will "scan" for open ports on the server, rather than just trying to connect to the authorised FTP port (port 21).
 This "port scanning" activity will result in a block being applied to that originating IP address.

 We have "locked down" any vulnerable ports and only authorised ports are available for users to access their services.
 Therefore if anyone is "port scanning" and trying to connect to unauthorised ports on the server their IP address will be blocked.

-If you think that this has happened to you please email support with the IP address that you are currently using to connect to the internet.
+If you think that this has happened to you please open a support ticket and supply us with the IP address that you are currently using to connect to the internet.